clark-ethan9595/CS342/project/j2ee/readme.txt

 Ethan Clark
 CS 342

+The information that I serve up can be found below and it is useful for application developers using this webservice
+	because it basically gives all the most important information regarding the data tables stored in Oracle.
+An app developer can access athletes, schools, fantasyTeams, Users, and Leagues and they can create/modify/delete any/all of those things in the database.

 The Athlete table has a OneToMany relationship with School.
     This means that the information for an athlete's school will appear in their JSON object along with the rest of the Athlete information.